Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

-While the majority of localised FRBs are at distances of Gpc, we are also fortunate to have detected a putative FRB in our own Milky Way galaxy.
-On 28 April 2020, CHIME/FRB and STARE2 simultaneously detected an exceptionally bright (1.5\,MJy~ms at 1.4\,GHz) burst from the Galactic magnetar SGR~1935+2154 \citep{chime_2020_natur_587,bochenek_2020_natur}.
+While the majority of localised FRBs are located in galaxies at Gpc distances, we are also fortunate to have detected a putative FRB in our own Milky Way galaxy.
+On 28 April 2020, CHIME/FRB and STARE2 simultaneously detected\footnote{To within the dispersive delay between their observing bands.
+Also, note that CHIME/FRB detected two sub-bursts in their 400--800\,MHz band, whereas only one of these components was visible at 1.4\,GHz with STARE2.} an exceptionally bright (1.5\,MJy~ms at 1.4\,GHz) burst from the Galactic magnetar SGR~1935+2154 \citep{chime_2020_natur_587,bochenek_2020_natur}.
 This burst, referred to by some in the literature as FRB~200428, has a spectral luminosity that is only a factor of 30 less compared to the weakest known bursts from FRB~20180916B, which until recently was the nearest-known extragalactic FRB source, at $\sim 150$\,Mpc \citep{marcote_2020_natur}.
 The MJy-ms event from SGR~1935+2154 is actually higher in spectral luminosity compared to some bursts seen from an exceptionally nearby FRB found to be associated with M81 (see below).
 SGR~1935+2154 has shown several other bursts, one with a fluence of only 60\,mJy~ms \citep[detected by FAST; ][]{zhang_2020_atel}, and others with fluences of about 10--100\,Jy~ms \citep{kirsten_2021_natas}.
 Together, these bursts span $\sim 7$ orders-of-magnitude in spectral luminosity, and the burst rate is remarkably similar across this range \citep{kirsten_2021_natas}.
 This bridges the luminosities of Galactic radio pulse emitters and the extragalactic FRBs (Fig.~\ref{fig:tps_zoom}).
+As recently shown by \citet{lin_2020_natur}, however, with FAST observations of SGR~1935+2154 taken during a subsequent period of X-ray activity, no accompanying FRB-like radio pulses were detected in spite of a noise floor that is 8 orders of magnitude lower.
+This null result suggests that associations between SGR bursts and FRBs are very rare.